marovira/rad/BUILDING.md

 RAD by appending `-DCMAKE_PREFIX_PATH=<install-root>` to the list of CMake options when configuring the build system.

-> **Note:**
-> ONNXRuntime can fail to compile in certain Windows systems.
-This issue is currently
-> tracked [here](https://github.com/microsoft/onnxruntime/issues/22158).
-Please see the
-> section for building ONNXRuntime manually for a workaround to this problem.

 ## Manually Building

 Below is a quick guide on the configurations used to build the libraries RAD depends on.